Text: II Kings 18:1-6

 1. In their panic, they look for ways to attract people to services, but they end up looking in the wrong places.
 They study the works of men instead of God.

-2. We recently received a letter from a young couple who are moving into the area.
+2. The church here once received a letter from a young couple who were moving into the area.
 To determine which church to attend, they asked what kind of programs does the church sponsor.

 a.
 Programs?
 What programs?

 b.
 I wrote back that our programs were worship, singing, praying, partaking of the Lord’s Supper, and Bible study — along with the proper scriptural references.

 c.
 I showed my wife the letter and response.
 She said that is probably not what they were looking for.

 d.
 It probably wasn’t, but then it didn’t seem that they were looking for a place where Christians meet to worship God.

 II.
 Slippage seems to be a long standing problem with God’s followers.
 Israel over the years of its existence slipped further and further into sin.